 If you are a bit more money-conscious (& adventurous), the Albanian public transport system is another option.
 You mainly find buses and furgons (shared minibusses) that work reasonably well, connecting most cities with each other.

 This itinerary will provide distances and timings for both options.

 Experience Diverse Tirana

-Tirana, Albania’s capital, is a refreshing city with a mix of colorful Ottoman architecture, street markets and a hip food scene.
-A lot of Tirana’s sights are in close distance to each other.
-It’s easy to walk within the city center and there is enough to explore for at least 2-3 days!
+Tirana, Albania’s capital, is a refreshing city with a mix of colorful Ottoman architecture, street markets, and a hip food scene.
+A lot of Tirana’s sights are at a close distance from each other.
+It’s easy to walk within the city center, and there is enough to explore for at least 2-3 days!